MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_property.md

 ### -param Control

-A Control that TBD.
+A Control buffer to be sent.

 ### -param ControlCb

-The count in bytes (size) of the Control.
+The count in bytes (size) of the Control buffer.

 ### -param Value